 La Gomera compared to its sister islands

 La Gomera is one of the last unspoilt corners in the Canary archipelago.
 The sunny south coasts of Tenerife and Gran Canaria are fringed with an unbrokenchain of unbelievably hideous time share apartments and with the associated night clubs and so forth, all designed for the purpose of parting sun-starved, beer-sodden Brits from their disposable income.
+Weirdly, the casinos I went to there remind me of the Alabama casinos at EasyMobileCasino.com that I have seen, although maybe all casino are quite simular.
 Even the eastern islands (Lanzarote and Fuerteventura) have more than their fair share of steak houses, Chinese gift shops, quad bikes, camel trains, and other exotic entertainments, but the western islands (La Palma, El Hierro, and La Gomera) remain more or less free of any crass tourist developments.

 It is true that La Gomera has been discovered by the Germans, but happily by a type who are more interested in “chilling”, mountain-biking, and tanning their entire anatomy from top to toe, than in cramming the maximum amount of alchohol, sex, and other thrills into their annual week-long escape from the cold grey North.
 In Gomera there is not one single apartment block marring the shoreline, and there are no jet-skis, banana rides, parasailing powerboats, or floating discos; nor, indeed, are there any terrestial discos, as far as we know.
 If the southern coasts of Gran Canaria and Tenerife are dedicated to the lager classes, Gomera is home to the aging hippy, and here one finds boutiques stuffed full of brass buddhas and tie-dyed trousers; snug little bars whose walls are covered with clay lizards and pictures of Krishna; ecological whale watching trips conducted undersail; and shops selling walking boots and renting out high-tech bicycles.